-As well as the ‘bellhop’ delivery service, staff had a call list of residents they telephoned each day, ensuring no one was left wanting for anything during the
+As well as the ‘bellhop’ delivery service, staff had a call list of residents they telephoned each day, ensuring no one was left wanting for anything during the six-week lockdown.

 Residents also played their part in keeping their vibrant, social community going, meeting on the ‘street’ outside their villas – at an appropriate physical distance - for morning tea and evening drinks.
 And those living in the village’s new serviced Hikurangi Apartments formed their own ‘bubble’, sharing prepared meals, activities and plenty of laughs, says apartment resident John Wheeler.